-How High Rock Park was Saved and the Greenbelt was Named
+How High Rock Park was saved and the Greenbelt got its name

 The alarming rumor that Camp High Rock was about to be sold to a land developer by the Girl Scout Council of Greater New York began my involvement in July, 1964 with Gretta Moulton, a Scout leader and Staten Island resident.
 She was determined to save the camp from destruction and she sought my help.